Ad1tyaNarayana/perplexia/README.md

 - **Web Search Mode** – Toggle search mode to receive responses backed by real-time web data.
 - **Source Citations** – Verify information with direct links to the sources used.
 - **PDF Document Processing** – Upload PDFs and interact with their contents via chat.
+- **Mind Maps** – Mind Maps for each PDF to learn visually.
+- **Progress Tracker** – Track Progress of learning through uploaded PDFS.
+- **Dynamic PDF based Quizzes** – Dynamic quizzes to test your knowledge.
 - **User Authentication** – Secure account management powered by Clerk.
 - **Session Management** – Create, rename, and manage multiple chat sessions.
 - **Responsive Design** – Sleek, modern UI optimized for all devices.